Zabdas: Campaigns in Asia Minor

 Afterward, in 271, Zabbai, another Palmyrene general serving Zenobia, started the operations in Asia Minor, and was joined by Zabdas in the spring of that year.
 The Palmyrenes annexed Galatia and, according to Zosimus, reached Ancyra.
 Bithynia and the Cyzicus mint remained beyond Zenobia's control, and her attempts to subdue Chalcedon failed.
-The Asia Minor campaign is poorly documented, but the western part of the region did not become part of the queen's authority.
+The Asia Minor campaign is poorly documented, but the western part of the region did not become part of the empress's authority.

 By August 271 Zabdas was back in Palmyra, with the Palmyrene empire at its zenith.

 Battles against Aurelian

 In 272, the Emperor Aurelian crossed the Bosphorus and advanced quickly through Anatolia, to reconquer the lost provinces now under Palmyra.

 Entering Issus and heading to Antioch, Aurelian defeated Zabdas in the Battle of Immae, near Antioch.
 The Palmyrene armies retreated to Antioch then later Emesa while Aurelian advanced.
 The defeat at Emesa forced the Palmyrene armies to evacuate to the capital.
 The Romans began a siege, and tried to breach the city defenses several times but were repelled, however, the situation worsened, so Zenobia, Vaballathus's mother, left the city and headed east to ask the Sassanians, for help.
-The Romans whatsoever followed the queen, arrested her near the Euphrates and brought her back to the emperor.
+The Romans whatsoever followed the empress, arrested her near the Euphrates and brought her back to the Roman emperor.
 Soon after, the Palmyrene citizens asked for peace, and the city fell.